expos-model/ExposR/README.md

 4. Download geographic and political boundary shapefiles for the desired study area.
 Copy these files to the vector subdirectory and rename so the first name of each file is "boundaries".
-5. Use the expos_model function to create exposure maps for different wind directions and inflection angles.
+5. Use the <i>expos_model</i> function to create exposure maps for different wind directions and inflection angles.
-6. Use the expos_damage function to create maps of enhanced Fujita scale wind damage for particular hurricanes.
+6. Use the <i>expos_damage</i> function to create maps of enhanced Fujita scale wind damage for particular hurricanes.

 ## Details

 All user functions begin with "expos".
 The wind direction and inflection angle must be specified in degrees.

-The user specifies a directory (exp_dir) for a given study area.
+The user specifies a directory (<i>exp_dir</i>) for a given study area.
 Input and output files are stored on the following subdirectories of this directory: